Bernardo Putairi: Biography

 Bernardo Putairi was a member of the royal togoʻiti class of chiefs of the island of Mangareva in the Gambier Islands.
 He was considered to be from a junior branch of the main royal line.
 According to French Picpus priest Honoré Laval, he was the descendant of a fallen dynasty.

 Christianity was introduced to the Gambier Islands in his lifetime by French Picpus priests, Honoré Laval and François Caret with the support of King Maputeoa (of the main line) and his uncle Matua, the high priest.

 Putairi's first wife was a sister of Queen Maria Eutokia Toaputeitou, the consort of Maputeoa.
 He had two known children: Dominika, who was regarded as a potential bride of King Joseph Gregorio II, and Tiripone Mama Taira Putairi, the first Eastern Polynesian to be ordained into the Roman Catholic priesthood.
 Gertrude Toategaru was noted as the mother of Tiripone.

 When King Maputeoa died on 20 June 1857, he was succeeded as King of Mangareva by his young son, Joseph Gregorio II, with his widow Queen Maria Eutokia Toaputeitou as regent.
 King Joseph died childless after an eleven-year reign.

-While the main line remained on the throne, Putairi served as the tutor and guardian of Agnès and Philomèle, the surviving sisters of King Joseph Gregorio II.
 After the untimely death of the king without issue in 1868, the succession of the throne was thrown into doubt.
 Traditionally only male heirs could ascend to the throne of Mangareva, so a regency was installed pending the birth of an heir from one of the king's two surviving sisters: Agnès and Philomèle.

 A series of regents ruled in the name of these two royal sisters.
+On 27 August 1869, Queen Dowager Maria Eutokia Toaputeitou appointed Arone Teikatoara, as regent and named Bernardo Teoaiti, Agapito, and Bernardo Putairi as his advisers, while entrusting Teoaiti with the management of her household affairs.
+Teoaiti served as the tutor and guardian of Agnès and Philomèle, the surviving sisters of King Joseph Gregorio II.

-In 1873, the third of these regents, Arone Teikatoara, was forced to resign after kissing a girl in public and was succeeded in his post by Bernardo Putairi.
+In 1873, Arone Teikatoara was forced to resign after kissing a girl in public and was succeeded in his post by Bernardo Putairi.
 According to Paul Eugene Louis Deschanel, after the death of Agnès and his accession to the regency, the French missionaries under Father Nicolas Blanc, head of the Gambier Island mission, and Bishop Tepano Jaussen, Vicar Apostolic of Tahiti, predicted the regency would pass from Bernardo Putairi to his son Tiripone, who as a priest would bring the archipelago into the domain of the Congregation of the Sacred Hearts of Jesus and Mary.
 However, Tiripone predeceased his father.

 Between 1873 and 1881, the last member of the royal family Philomèle, who had been considered an idiot, blind and a hunchback, died.
 When French colonial commissioner Henri Isidore Chessé visited the island in 1881, Bernardo Putairi had been named King after the death of Philomèle.